 A Brummie band who got most of their support from gigging Germany, sailing the British wave.

 • THE BREAKAWAYS,

 "Walking Out On Love" (1978)

 True to form, Paul Collins and Peter Case broke away from The Nerves with this piledriving Pop.
 Songs that Paul later honed with The Beat were woodshedded here first.

 Perfect Pop with just the right amount of Punk scuff on it.
-This female trio wanted to cross The Shangri-Las with The Undertones and superceded that inspired splicing nicely.
+This female trio wanted to cross The Shangri-Las with The Undertones and superseded that inspired splicing nicely.

 Scotland gets some kick in with this mostly female force, still a cult favorite.

 Japan is rich with great female combos in the great Pop traditions, like Shonen Knife, The 5 6 7 8's, and Puffi AmiYumi.
-This band had charm to spare and makes you wonder what happened to a second album.
+With their naive chops and plucky sincerity, this band had charm to spare.

 These unsung brothers deserve a sure sight better than to make great albums that nobody knows about.
 So spread the word and help a brother out!